vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 9th was made the ground of three convictions and sentences on three different charges."

-The * objectionable ' passages on which the prosecu- tion relied were not specified.
+The * objectionable ' passages on which the prosecu###tion relied were not specified.
 Mr. Tilak drew the attention of the learned Judge to this difficulty.
-He was however told that the whole lot of the words was objected to and with His Lordship's permission, the charges were amended by putting in the whole articles- into the charge.
+He was however told that the whole lot of the words was objected to and with His Lordship's permission, the charges were amended by putting in the whole articles###into the charge.
 This was, of course very convenient to the Prosecution, but it increased Mr. Tilak's burden and compelled him to explain each and every sentence while conducting his defence.

-The only prosecution witness seriously cross-exami- ned by Mr. Tilak, who conducted his own defence, was- the late Mr. B. V. Joshi, First Assistant to the Oriental Translator, Bombay.
+The only prosecution witness seriously cross-exami###ned by Mr. Tilak, who conducted his own defence, was###the late Mr. B. V. Joshi, First Assistant to the Oriental
+Translator, Bombay.
 The cross-examination is a model. of skill and resourcefulness.
 It reveals Mr. Tilak's command over the Marathi as also his proficiency in all. the arts of an Advocate.
-Mr. Tilak completely suc- ceeded in proving that the transaltions were perverted* Words likely to be unfavourable to him were grossly though unintentionally mistranslated ; while expres-
+Mr. Tilak completely suc###ceeded in proving that the transaltions were perverted* Words likely to be unfavourable to him were grossly though unintentionally mistranslated ; while expres-